 Selection logic takes first block’s output, and if it is not an error, then pass it as a whole system output.
 When the block returns an error, then selection logic will ask the second block in the set for computation output if the output is correct then will be passed, otherwise, next block will be asked for a result.
 If all blocks return an error, then the whole system will return an error.

 There is one element left -input values latch.
 Each block has to make computation in one cycle with the same set of input values.
 It means that the input values must be held somewhere in the systems, and stay unchanged until Selection Logic pass output (value or error).

 Summarize Recovery Blocks

-“Recovery blocks” is an example of fault tolerance pattern, which utilize time redundancy – additional time is utilized for redundant computations.
-At first glance it seems that also software redundancy exists there, but not exactly.
-Because each software blocks may be the same version of software but with different configuration.
+“Recovery blocks” is an example of fault tolerance pattern, which utilize time redundancy – the additional time is utilized for redundant computations.
+At first glance, it seems that also software redundancy exists there, but not exactly.
+Because each software blocks may be the same version of the software but with a different configuration.

-The pattern itself represent base idea of solution, and can be extended and modified a little to utilize parallel outputs computing , N-Version programming or voting.
-I will explain these modification in one of my next post.
+The pattern itself represents the base idea of the solution, and can be extended and modified a little to utilize parallel outputs computing, N-Version programming or voting.
+I will explain this modification in one of my next posts.

 - 2017) Fault-Tolerance Techniques for Spacecraft Control Computers.
 Wiley, . (